On nonlinear self-duality in $4p$ dimensions: Energy-momentum flows

-In this paper we have demonstrated that every model for self-dual nonlinear electrodynamics in four dimensions has a $\mathsf{U}(1)$ duality-invariant extension to $4p>4$ dimensions.\footnote{Many years ago it was shown \cite{KT1,KT2} that every model for self-dual nonlinear electrodynamics possesses an $\cN=1$ supersymmetric duality-invariant extension.} Beyond four dimensions there exist more general self-dual theories, which follows from the known generating formulations for such theories \cite{Buratti:2019cbm, Kuzenko:2019nlm, Avetisyan:2022zza}.\footnote{The generating formulation of \cite{Kuzenko:2019nlm} is a generalisation of the Ivanov-Zupnik approach \cite{IZ0,IZ1,IZ2}.} The important point is that in $4p\equiv 2n>4$ dimensions there exist more general invariants of $F_{a(n)}$ than the invariants $S$ and $P$ given in \eqref{models}.
+In this paper we have demonstrated that every model for self-dual nonlinear electrodynamics in four dimensions has a $\mathsf{U}(1)$ duality-invariant extension to $4p>4$ dimensions.\footnote{Many years ago it was shown \cite{KT1,KT2} that every model for self-dual nonlinear electrodynamics possesses an $\cN=1$ supersymmetric duality-invariant extension.} Beyond four dimensions there exist more general self-dual theories, as follows from the known generating formulations for such theories \cite{Buratti:2019cbm, Kuzenko:2019nlm, Avetisyan:2022zza}.
+The important point is that in $4p\equiv 2n>4$ dimensions there exist more general invariants of $F_{a(n)}$ (see \cite{Cederwall:2025ywy} for the technical details) than the invariants $S$ and $P$ given in \eqref{models}.

 A few years ago, a remarkable result was established \cite{Ferko:2023wyi} for every model for self-dual nonlinear electrodynamics ($n=2$).
 Given a one-parameter family of $\sU(1)$ duality-invariant theories, $L(F;g)$, with $g$ a duality-invariant parameter, the Lagrangian obeys $T\bar T$-like flow equation \bea \frac{\pa }{\pa g} L = \mathfrak{F} ( T_{ab} )~, \eea for some function $\mathfrak{F} $ of the energy-momentum tensor $T_{ab}$.
 This theorem extends several explicit examples considered earlier in the literature in the context of $T\bar T$ deformations \cite{Conti:2018jho, Babaei-Aghbolagh:2022uij, Ferko:2022iru}.
 The quoted result of \cite{Ferko:2023wyi} has been extended to nonlinear chiral theories in six dimensions \cite{Ferko:2024zth}.
 In ten dimensions, however, there is a flow in a chiral nonlinear theory which is not generated by the energy-momentum tensor \cite{Hutomo:2025dfx}, and a similar conclusion is expected in $4p$ dimensions.
-However, we expect the relation \eqref{flow} to hold for the family of self-dual theories considered in this paper, since within the generating formulation \cite{Kuzenko:2019nlm} the corresponding self-coupling is given by a function of a single real argument.
-The considerations in \cite{Babaei-Aghbolagh:2020kjg} seem to provide further evidence to this conjecture.
+It is natural to wonder whether the relation \eqref{flow} holds for the family of self-dual theories considered in this paper.
+The answer appears to be negative in general.
+However, below we present a family of models for self-dual $(n-1)$-form electrodynamics in which the trace of the energy-momentum tensor determines the flow with respect to a duality-invariant deformation parameter.